amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 tables mentioned in them.
 Let's see why.

 Using prepared statements, a client can issue a query in two stages.
-First, *prepare* it using `PREPARE a_name AS <query>` in response to which the connected Postgres backend process will only parse-analyze the query and remember the parse tree in a (process-local) cache using the provided name as its lookup key.
-The second stage, which the client would typically want to run multiple times is the *execution* of that *prepared* query using the statement `EXECUTE a_name`, in response to which the backend will look up the parse tree with given name (one the backend saved during 'PREPARE`), create or look up a plan for it, and return the query's output rows by executing that plan.
+First, *prepare* it using `PREPARE a_name AS <query>`, followed by typically multiple *executions* using `EXECUTE a_name` issued to the same backend process as the one that took the `PREPARE`.
+During the `PREPARE` step, the backend will only parse-analyze the query and remember the resulting parse tree in a (process-local) cache using the provided name as its lookup key.
+During each `EXECUTE` step, the backend will look that parse tree up, create or look up a plan for it, and execute it to return the query's output rows.

-The query specified in `PREPARE` can put numbered parameters ($1, $2, ...) in place of the actual constant values in the query's conditions (like `WHERE`).
+The query specified in `PREPARE` may put numbered parameters ($1, $2, ...) in place of the actual constant values in the query's conditions (like `WHERE`).
 The values themselves are only supplied during a given `EXECUTE` invocation.

-The benefit of this 2-stage processing is that a lot of CPU cycles are saved by not redoing the parse-analysis processing on every execution, which is fine because the result of that processing would be the exact same parse tree unless some object mentioned in the query was changed by DDL, something that tends to happen rather unfrequently.
+The benefit of this 2-stage processing is that a lot of CPU cycles are saved by not redoing the parse-analysis processing on every execution, which is fine because the result of that processing would be the exact same parse tree, unless objects mentioned in the query were changed by DDL, something that tends to happen rather unfrequently.

-Even more CPU cycles are saved if the `EXECUTE` step is able to use a plan that is also cached, instead of building it from scratch for a given execution.
+Even more CPU cycles are saved if the `EXECUTE` step is able to use a plan that is also cached, instead of building it from scratch for a given execution, that is, for a fresh set of values for the parameters.

 The performance benefit of this 2-stage protocol of performing queries can be easily verified using the handy `pgbench` tool, which allows specifying which protocol to use